Global Learning Community

 - Social activities and outings

 Priority consideration given to LeBow Global Classroom’s Intensive Courses Abroad

 The Global Learning Community requires an application for admittance.
 Applications are due by August 4, 2023, however acceptances are completed on a rolling basis.

 Global Classroom Experience

-Being part of the GLC automatically places you in a global classroom section of your first-year business courses: BUSN 101 and BUSN 102.
-In the global classroom, you will enjoy a smaller class size and engage in a virtual classroom experience.
+Being part of the GLC automatically places students in a global classroom section of their first-year business courses: BUSN 101 and BUSN 102.
+In the global classroom, students will enjoy a smaller class size and engage in a virtual classroom experience.
 Professors lead LeBow’s global classroom experience which allows students to have an international and intercultural experience without ever leaving campus.

 Through interactive technology, GLC students engage with students with four different partner Universities.
 One opportunity would be engaging with an Introduction to Entrepreneurship class at the University of Leeds (UK).
 Other Global Classroom partners are the Berlin School of Economics and Law.
 Two of our newest partners are located in the Netherlands and Vietnam.